BenedettaBen/Supervised-Learning/README.md

 	- Pretext task: JIGSAW PUZZLE
 - Comparison of the results

-For additional information about the project the paper is available
+For additional information about the project the report is available